donggyushin/claude-code-crawling-test/API_DOCUMENTATION.md

 - Tags provide categorization for each venue (LP바, 카페, 감성, 서울, 데이트코스)
 - The title field contains the collection name from the source website
 - Store ID is a unique identifier extracted from the venue URL for reference
+- MongoDB operations require a valid database connection configured in environment variables
+- All MongoDB operations use upsert logic to prevent duplicate entries based on `storeId`
+- Store detail API provides comprehensive information including ratings, reviews, and image galleries
+- Store IDs can be obtained from the main venue listing API endpoints